axze-az/cftal/README.md

 3. CC=gcc-13 CXX=g++-13 cmake -DCMAKE_BUILD_TYPE=release ..

+If you want to use vectors of double's for the calculation of some elementary float functions, use -DCFTAL_CONFIG_USE_VF64_FOR_VF32=1 as an additional argument for cmake.

 ### Build and test

 During the build a number of test programs are built in ./test and